stckgrnmnstr/Crimefinderapp/README.md

 Check Contract!

 The code is complete, with the physics portion being the crucial piece.
 Use the necessary, required, or desired portions to build your own.
 The code segments are detached and may contain errors and typos.
 The physics equations are what was important; analysis of the quantized point.
 Translation of carbon imprint data into physical object representations is a method or approach that's possible; including a quantized point.
 Mapping it to a space to reference is also possible.
+Can you check this for language errors:

+✨ Crimefinderapp Explanation with Singular Solution to Errors✨

+ For the safety security section of the Singular Structure for Error remediation, with incorporated "Crimefinderapp", form a singular solution; tracking fluid motion through space to allocate quantized point data.
+This method of a sequence for interpretation for quantized point analysis and identification in process alone is capable of identifying criminal evidence and locations through intense processing.
+ Ten dimension value processing using space mapping and correlation is another singular part of the applications programming.
+This method involves value gathering and identification through processing data and as a method is capable of identifying criminal activity.
+ Polygon extrapolation and carbon emissions source identification is the third dimension to the application.
+Using interval tracking of carbon fragments, using a matrice for motion capture, is capable of identifying criminal evidence locations (knives, guns, victims remains, etc.).
+This method, using a space mapping method, takes overlapping carbon emissions fragment connections to form polygon fragment references.
+These references are used to form polygons and polygon objects; while maintaining the ability to locate carbon emissions sources via sequence.
+These objects can be interpreted, into actions, locations, evidence, etc., and in combination with a language models can give real time criminal statistics and crime prevention potential, including governmental, pressure torture, digital assaults and "cold cases".

 No release package planned or intended; more "applications" are "laid-out" in the "issues" section.